MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/managing-power-and-thermals.md

 # Managing power and thermals

-When the HoloLens 2 is running in warm environments or with heavy performance requirements (CPU/GPU usage, peripheral usage, etc.), it may take actions to keep itself from overheating.
+When the HoloLens 2 is running in warm environments or with heavy performance requirements (CPU/GPU usage, peripheral usage, etc.), it might get hot enough that it takes actions automatically to keep itself from overheating.
 These actions would include things like:

 * Adjusting charging performance
 * Providing user feedback